Thunderball (1965) - Review

 Direction

-Young's direction is technically accomplished and spectacularly assured.
-The underwater battle sequence is the film's directorial masterpiece, a demonstration of large-scale action filmmaking of such complete logistical ambition that it remains one of the most impressive individual sequences in Bond history.
-Tom Jones's title song is one of the franchise's most bombastic and effective, and John Barry's score is characteristically excellent.
+The underwater battle sequence is the film's directorial centrepiece, a feat of large-scale action filmmaking of such logistical ambition that it remains one of the most striking sequences in Bond history.
+Young's command of the Bahamian locations gives the film a visual richness that compensates for the occasional unevenness of its pacing.
+Tom Jones's title song is one of the franchise's most bombastic and effective, and John Barry's score gives the underwater sequences a propulsive energy that makes the film's most demanding passages feel genuinely exciting rather than merely large.

 Who Should Watch

-Final Verdict: The most commercially successful Bond film of the Connery era and the entry that pushed the franchise's spectacular ambitions to their largest scale.
-Sean Connery's Bond is given the franchise's most physically demanding material, Adolfo Celi's Largo is a villain of genuine menace and visual distinctiveness, and Terence Young's direction gives the underwater sequences a spectacular ambition the franchise had not previously achieved.
+Final Verdict: One of the franchise's most ambitious large-scale entries of the Connery era.
+Connery is given some of the series' most physically demanding material, Adolfo Celi's Largo is a villain of menace and visual distinctness, and Terence Young's direction gives the underwater sequences a scale the franchise had not previously attempted.

 0 comments